-An employee who meets normal admission requirements of the university and who is in a probationary period wishing to take undergraduate classes or a non-probationary employee wishing to take graduate classes may enroll for up to 6 credit hours per fall semester, 6 credit hours per spring semester, and a total of 6 credit hours during any combination of summer sessions is entitled to a remission of 100% of basic tuition for students with at least one main campus course, and 50% of basic tuition for students with no main campus courses (student services and special fees excluded).
-An employee on an approved Leave for Study may enroll for up to 18 credit hours fall semester, 18 credit hours spring semester, and 18 credit hours during any combination of summer sessions under this Program.
+An employee who meets normal admission requirements of the university and who is in a probationary period wishing to take undergraduate classes or a non-probationary employee wishing to take graduate classes may enroll for up to 6 credit hours per fall semester, 6 credit hours per spring semester, and a total of 6 credit hours during any combination of summer sessions and have undergraduate and graduate fees, exclusive of special fees, equal to the greater of: (1) 50% of total fees or (b) for on-campus instruction, the contingent portion of general fees and graduate course fees waived.
+An employee on an approved Leave for Study may enroll for up to 18 credit hours fall semester, 18 credit hours per spring semester, and 18 credit hours during any combination of summer sessions under this program.
 This Program is administered through University Human Resource Services (285-1834).

 Classes may be audited (no university course credit) without cost to the employee.
-Go the Office of Admissions (for undergraduate classes) or the Graduate School (for graduate classes) for instructions.
+Go to the Office of Admissions (for undergraduate classes) or the Graduate School (for graduate classes) for instructions.

-6.3.2 Tuition Remission Program
+6.3.2 Fee Remission Program

-An employee who meets the normal admission requirements of the university and who has completed his/her probationary period may enroll for up to 6 credit hours per fall semester, 6 credit hours per spring semester, and a total of 6 credit hours during any combination of summer sessions at no cost to the employee (i.e., full remission of basic tuition and the student services fee, excluding special fees).
-This Program is administered through University Human Resource Services (285-1834).
+An employee who meets the normal admission requirements of the university and who has completed his/her probationary period may enroll for up to 6 credit hours per fall semester, 6 credit hours per spring semester, and a total of 6 credit hours during any combination of summer sessions and have 100% of undergraduate fees waived by the university.
+Contact University Human Resource Services for questions about this Program (285-1834).

-6.3.3 Fee Remission Program for Spouses and Dependent Children
+6.33 Fee Remission Program for Spouses and Dependent Children